Philip Danforth Armour: Life and career

 Armour was born in Stockbridge, New York, to Danforth Armour and Juliana Ann Brooks.
 He was one of eight children and grew up on his family's farm.
 Armour was descended from colonial settlers of Scottish and English origin, with his surname originating in Scotland.
 He was educated at Cazenovia Academy in New York until the school expelled him for taking a ride in a buggy.
-Among his first jobs was that of Driver on upstate New York's Chenango Canal which ran through Madison County at that time and would have been a busy thoroughfare.
-At the age of 19, Armour left New York with about 30 other people for California, joining the great California gold rush.
+Among his first jobs was that of driver on upstate New York's Chenango Canal which ran through Madison County at that time and would have been a busy thoroughfare.
+At age 19, Armour left New York with about 30 other people for California, joining the California gold rush.
 They walked most of the way from New York to California.
 Before the journey, Armour "had received several hundred dollars from his parents," making him, for the most part, "the financier of the party," according to biographer Edward N. Wentworth.
-In California, Armour eventually started his own business, employing out-of-work miners to construct sluices, which controlled the waters that flowed through the mined rivers.
+In California, Armour started a business employing out-of-work miners to construct sluices, which controlled the waters that flowed through the mined rivers.
 In only a few years, Armour had turned his business into a profitable enterprise, earning himself about $8,000 by the time he had turned 24.

 With his sizable fortune in hand, Armour then moved to Milwaukee, Wisconsin, starting a wholesale grocery business.
-In Milwaukee, Armour formed business partnerships with Frederick Miles in the grain business in 1859.
+Armour formed business partnerships with Frederick Miles in the grain business in 1859.
 He worked with Miles for three years before he partnered with John Plankinton in the meatpacking industry, creating the company Plankinton, Armour & Company.
-Philip helped Plankinton start up "a new plant on the Menominee River so that the firm could handle government pork contracts."
-They experienced prompt success through the distribution of sought after meats, produce, and grains to westward-moving settlers and fortune-seekers.
+Armour helped Plankinton start up "a new plant on the Menominee River so that the firm could handle government pork contracts."
+They experienced prompt success through the distribution of meats, produce, and grains to westward-moving settlers and fortune-seekers.
 It was also during this period when Armour married Malvina Belle Ogden in 1862.
 Armour demonstrated his uncanny ability as a young businessman by taking advantage of changing meat prices during and after the Civil War.
-According to Deborah S. Ing, author of Philip Armour's biography in the American National Biography Online, "the most important business coup of Armour's early career occurred near the end of the Civil War when he predicted heavy Confederate losses and thus the dropping of pork prices…he made contracts with buyers at $40 per barrel before prices plummeted to $18 when the war ended in a Union victory.
+According to biographer Deborah S. Ing, "the most important business coup of Armour's early career occurred near the end of the Civil War when he predicted heavy Confederate losses and thus the dropping of pork prices…he made contracts with buyers at $40 per barrel before prices plummeted to $18 when the war ended in a Union victory.
 This deal netted him a profit of $22 per barrel or a total of $1 million to $2 million."
 Armour's savvy decision elevated the status of Plankinton, Armour & Co., allowing the firm to expand into other cities.